cdelorme/system-setup/osx.md

 While I install a large number of docsets, I generally only enable the docsets related to the things I am working on.
 So as I switch between projects I may tweek what docs are displayed when I search for things.

 There are also many integration options for Dash.
 For example you can configure it to run directly inside of tools like Sublime Text and XCode.

+You will also want to register a quick-display hotkey.
+I generally go with `alt+space`.

 ### the unarchiver